Tag Archives: Archive

 What if you get “The site is archived” message?

-Microsoft recently (Apr 2024) announced general availability for it’s new SharePoint Archive feature (learn more).
+In 2024 Microsoft announced general availability for it’s new SharePoint Archive feature.
 So if you are seeing “The site is archived” and “A SharePoint Administrator archived this site.
-If you need access, ask an admin to reactivate it.” error message and the page in your browser is “sharepointerror.aspx?scenario=SiteArchived” then… guess what… your site was archived.
+If you need access, ask an admin to reactivate it.” and the page in your browser is “sharepointerror.aspx?scenario=SiteArchived” then… guess what… your site was archived.

-And if you need this site – please reach your SharePoint admin as soon as possible, as reactivating the site within 7 days is free, otherwise it might cost your company some dollars.
+If you need this site – please do as soon as possible, as reactivating the site within 7 days is free, otherwise it might cost your company some dollars:

 Archiving SharePoint Sites